Ever thought of crafting kids’ sparkling jelly shoes, from open-ended boxes?

 How about car-boot sales ooops!
 I have done a few of them myself, more selling than buying.

-Some kids would be very grateful, but there are some kid that would cringe at the thought, well need I say more!
+Some kids would be very grateful, but there are some kids who would cringe at the thought well, need I say more?

 Alternatively if none of the options above workout, then there are shoe banks that you can deposit your shoes in and they would get recycled in that way.